-Nosebleeds are a common symptom in patients with bleeding disorders.
-If serious, they may cause severe anemia.
-However, most stop on their own and can be treated safely at home.
-Nosebleeds occur more often in the winter and when the air is dry.
+Although they can be scary, nosebleeds are common and usually aren't serious.
+Most stop on their own and can be treated safely at home.
+Nosebleeds occur more often in winter and when the air is dry.

 What to Do: